tejasrinivas20/Call-Data-Analysis/README.md

 * Distribution of Calls by Day of the Week.<br>
 ![Image of Distribution of Calls by Day of the Week](./images/distribution_of_calls_by_day_of_the_week.png)<br>
 * This data can also be used to make informed decisions about your mobile plan.
 For example, if you have taken a 3-month unlimited talktime plan and you talk way less than you pay, you might reconsider after viewing it.
 Of course the plan also include other things like x data per day and x SMS per day so definitely take the decision based on your needs.
-* For this qustion, I currently don't know the charge per minute (rupee/min) for my carrier.
+  * For this question, I currently don't know the charge per minute (rupee/min) for my carrier.
 I've contacted them, so I'll update it when I get a reply from them.

 ## Privacy